How to add calendar to your emails [Gmail, Outlook, Apple Mail, Yahoo]

 The “Add to Yahoo Calendar” link guide

-• Select this text with the mouse, click on the Link button and paste the link that you copied from the Digital Inspiration service into the appropriate field.
+Copy the link, click on the Link button, and paste the link into the appropriate field.

 And that’s pretty much it.
 You have a working Add to calendar button that allows recipients to add your event to their Yahoo calendars.